claudiajerome07/Ecommerce-Follow-Along/README.md

-#Ecommerce Application
+# Ecommerce Application

-##Milestone 1: Project Overview
+## Milestone 1: Project Overview

-1.User Authentication: Registration and Log in process.
+1. User Authentication: Registration and Log in process.
-2.Product page: Display of all the porducts in the page.
+2. Product page: Display of all the porducts in the page.
-3.Order page: Show the order datils for each product 4.Payment gateway: payment process page for the ordered products.
+3. Order page: Show the order datils for each product
+4. Payment gateway: payment process page for the ordered products.

 Happy coding ❤️.